watusi/jquery-mobile-iscrollview/README.md

 prefix.
 So, you can add a callback function for the refresh event with the key `refresh`.

-When an event is fired it will call the callback if defined in options, and, as well, fire any bound events.
+When an event is triggered it will call the callback if defined in options, and, as well, trigger any bound events.

 See the iscroll4 source code for a list of supported events.